jezzsantos/automate/README.md

   * `automate install toolkit "<DOWNLOADLOCATION>/MyPattern1_0.1.0.toolkit"`

-3. Create a new solution from this installed toolkit:
+3. Create a new 'Solution' from this installed toolkit:

   * `automate configure on "{MyPattern1}" --and-set "Name=Banana"`

 4. Now run the automation:

   * `automate execute command "Generate"` this command will generate the code from the code template into the destination folder (`--withpath`), using the value of the `Name` property which you configured as `Banana`
-  * You should be able to see the value of Name in the contents of the file.
+  * If you now open that generated file, you will see the value of `Banana` in the contents of the file.

+---

-The pattern and code templates can now be edited (by its author), and the toolkit can be rebuilt and redeployed (by its author), and reinstalled (by its user) to rewrite new and improved code, using the changes in it.
+The pattern and code templates can now be edited (by its author), and the toolkit can be rebuilt and redeployed (by its author).

+It can be reinstalled (by its user) to rewrite any new and improved code, using the changes in the toolkit.

 # Learn more